 Croton has a housing vacancy rate of under 5%.
-To be Confirmed: Anecdotal evidence suggests that there is currently zero vacancy in multifamily rental buildings.
+Conversations with representatives of the local real estate industry suggest that that there is currently a near zero vacancy rate in multifamily rental buildings.

 HOUSING TENURE

 The overwhelming majority of the occupied housing units (72%) in Croton are owner-occupied.
 However, the number of rentals has increased from 703 in 2010/14 to 838 in in 2014/18.